School of Rock (musical): Act II

-The School of Rock performs Zack's song and the crowd goes wild.
+The School of Rock performs Zack's song, and the crowd goes wild.
 Their parents watch on from an empty box seat, and each of them slowly fall in love with the band and how amazing their children are.
 Each of the instrumental students gets a solo, and Tomika sings lead with Dewey as well.
 By the end, Zack's father is frozen with pride and has to be pulled away by Summer's mother ("School of Rock (Teacher's Pet)").
 After the performance, Rosalie and the band's parents congratulate the group, as well as Ned who has decked out in full heavy metal gear for the Battle.
 Dewey watches the parents and their kids, and finally feels as though he has accomplished something worthwhile.
+Patty then enters with a police officer and tries to get Dewey arrested for fraud, but Rosalie convinces the officer that Mr. Finn is Horace Green's official Band Coach.
 The winner of the competition is announced as No Vacancy, but Dewey assures everyone that winning didn't really matter because they did something even more special.
-Patty then enters with a police officer and tries to get Dewey arrested for fraud, but Rosalie convinces the officer that Mr. Finn is Horace Green's official Band Coach.
 To please an enthralled crowd, the band plays an encore ("Stick It to the Man (Encore)").
 After their song, Dewey and Rosalie kiss again, and Rosalie mixes her classical singing with the heavy rock music of School of Rock, implying that a change is coming to Horace Green and its curriculum because of the band and Dewey ("Finale").